Lubin's conjecture for height-one $p$-adic dynamical systems over cyclo-tame extensions: The latent Tate module

-is a de Rham $G_L$-representation of dimension $h$ and of Hodge-Tate weight $1$.
-It is even a crystalline representation of $G_L$.
-In this paper, we are primarily interested in the integral setting and the situation is as follows.
-Let $\FGL/\mathcal{O}_L$ denote the category of formal groups of finite height defined over $\mathcal{O}_L$, and $\REP_{\mathbb{Z}_p}^{\mathrm{cris}, 1}(G_L)$ the category of $G_L$-stable $\mathbb{Z}_p$-lattices in crystalline representations of $G_L$ of Hodge-Tate weights $1$.
-By \cite[Corollary 6.2.3]{SW13} and \cite[Proposition 1]{Tat67}, the functor
+is a de Rham $G_L$-representation of dimension $h$ and of Hodge-Tate weights $0$ with multiplicity $h-1$ and $1$ with multiplicity $1$.
+We say that such a representation is of formal group type.
+Moreover, $\V_{\!p}(H)$ is a crystalline representation of $G_L$.
+In this paper, we are primarily interested in the integral setting for which the situation is as follows.
+Denote by $\FGL/\mathcal{O}_L$ the category of formal groups of finite height~defined over $\mathcal{O}_L$ and by $\REP_{\mathbb{Z}_p}^{\mathrm{cris},\mathrm{fgl}}(G_L)$ the category of $G_L$-stable $\mathbb{Z}_p$-lattices in crystalline $G_L$-representations of formal group type.
+According to \cite[Corollary 6.2.3]{SW13} and \cite[Proposition 1]{Tat67}, the functor